GooseterV/Blooket/README.md

 - Tap on the share icon in the top right corner, scroll until you see your shortcut, and run it
 ![C21BCA66-6269-4E6C-82E4-CE4DD131D718](https://user-images.githubusercontent.com/82774618/143508281-9d6aa128-85c5-4b18-8536-31130bff9c37.jpeg)

+### Note!
+This will work with all scripts and other javascript, so don't delete the shortcut when you're done.

 ## Bookmarklets